PB-Kronos/OperaGx-Mod-Compiler/README.md

 Usage:
-All you have to do is run the file in the folder ABOVE YOUR MOD'S ROOT FOLDER
+All you have to do is run the file in the folder ABOVE YOUR MOD'S ROOT FOLDER, and rename your mod folder to "current"